rzn-example-classroom/tutorial/README.md

 	- The choice makes no functional difference, but it does make a legal difference in the form of the Terms of Service agreement used - read carefully if you select the latter option.
 	- If you are uncertain, choose the personal option - you can [upgrade to the corporate ToS](https://docs.github.com/en/organizations/managing-organization-settings/upgrading-to-the-corporate-terms-of-service) later, but currently there does not appear to be a way to downgrade to standard ToS or change the company name.
 However, the corporation name is not published anywhere on the organization page unless you manually add it, nor is any confirmation required from the corporate side for that option.
 6. For now, you can skip adding members unless you already have the account details of any other instructors or TAs you would like to add.
 This is covered in more detail in the "Adding other instructors or TAs to your Classroom" section.
+7. **Important:** Assuming you want student assignments to be private (invisible to other students and the wider internet), continue to the next subsection "Changing organization base permissions."
+Otherwise, skip this subsection.

+##### Changing organization base permissions
+To keep students from viewing each others' assignments, you will need to modify the default/base permissions granted by the organization to members.
+Later, when students accept their first assignment, they will be prompted to join your organization as a member.
+If they do so, they will by default be granted *read access* to *all* repositories under the organization, including those corresponding to other students' assignments.
+To resolve this:

+1. Navigate to the main organization homepage, then to its `Settings` tab.
+2. Under the `Access` submenu on the left, navigate to `Member privileges`.
+3. The first setting here specifies the base permissions.
+By default, this is `Read`. **Change this to `No permission`.**
+4. If your organization has existing repositories, GitHub will ask you to confirm the changes.
+Do so.
+5. You may need to wait or refresh the page for the changes to take effect.
+At that point, your organization base permissions are properly configured.

 ### Creating template repositories
 #### For assignment starter code or a course syllabus